Uploading a File to Google Drive

 - Sign into your campus email account.

-- In the upper right of the screen, you will see a little 9-square tic-tac-toe pattern.
+- In the upper right of the screen, you will see a little 9-dot tic-tac-toe pattern (sometimes called a "waffle").
 Click that.

 - Scroll down and choose Drive.
 (It has a triangle icon.)

 I strongly suggest that you set up a file folder for each course you are taking and name them things like "English 100."
 You want the paper-finding process to be as quick and painless as possible.
 Here's how:

 - After you are in Google Drive, click the + New box in the upper left.